2022 Gasparilla Bowl: Game summary

 The game was televised on ESPN, with a commentary team of Chris Cotter, Aaron Murray, and Lericia Harris.
-The game's officiating crew, representing the Big 12 Conference, was led by referee Kevin Boitmann and umpire Apollo Martin.
+It began at 6:35 p.m.
+EST. The game's officiating crew, representing the Big 12 Conference, was led by referee Kevin Boitmann and umpire Apollo Martin.
 Played at Raymond James Stadium in Tampa, Florida, the weather at the game's kickoff was clear with a temperature of 49 F.

 First half

 The game began with Ivan Mora's opening kickoff that gave Missouri the ball on their own 35-yard-line.
 The Tigers went three-and-out on their first drive and punted to the Demon Deacons and gave them the ball for their first possession at their own 15-yard-line.
-Wake Forest started strongly on offense, as Sam Hartman found A.T.
+On offense, Sam Hartman found A.T.
 Perry for a 30-yard completion early on to move them past midfield.
 Several gains on the ground brought them to the Missouri 5-yard-line, where they scored the game's first touchdown on a 5-yard pass from Hartman to Taylor Morin.
 Missouri responded with a long, 15-play drive that spanned 58 yards and took nearly eight minutes off of the clock.
 They began after a touchback on their own 25-yard-line and successfully converted third downs on three occasions before failing to convert 3rd & 13 at the Wake Forest 19-yard-line.
 On the next play, Missouri scored their first points with a 35-yard field goal by Harrison Mevis.
 This left 1:46 on the clock and Wake Forest took all but ten seconds with a three-and-out and a punt to the Missouri 30-yard-line.
 The Tigers ran one play, a 10-yard rush by Brady Cook, before the quarter ended.